ViktorC/PararealML/README.md

 All meshes extend the `Mesh` base class.
 Meshes define the spatial domains of initial boundary value problems and also the discretisations of these domains.

-The library currently only supports uniform grids through the `UniformGrid` class (of any dimensions for the `FDMOperator` and for up to 3 dimensions for the `FVMOperator` and the `PINNOperator`) but the `Mesh` class can be easily extended to support more complex meshes.
+The library currently only supports uniform grids through the `UniformGrid` class (of any dimensions for the `FDMOperator` and for up to 3 dimensions for the `PINNOperator`) but the `Mesh` class can be easily extended to support more complex meshes.

 ### Boundary conditions